akinfelami/rankmytweets/README.md

 # rankmytweets

-A python bot that ranks users tweets based on likes retweets or replies.
+A python bot that searches 100 of most recents tweets and returns the most liked.